eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 DynamicData.
 It creates them using the given Dynamic Type with its settings.
 Every data object created by the factory must be deleted calling the DeleteType method.
-Allows to create a TypeIdentifier and a (Minimal)TypeObject from a TypeDescriptor.
+Allows creating a TypeIdentifier and a (Minimal)TypeObject from a TypeDescriptor.
 CompleteTypeObject support is planned to be added in the future.

 **Dynamic Data**

-Class that manages the data of the Dynamic Types.
+A class that manages the data of the Dynamic Types.
 It stores the information that is sent and received.
 There are two ways to work with DynamicDatas, the first one is the most secured, activating the macro `DYNAMIC_TYPES_CHECKING`, it creates a variable for